alriyami7777-alt/teacher-anchored-insider-threat-detection/README.md

-﻿# Teacher-Anchored Differentiable Sequenceâ€“Ensemble Learning for Insider Threat Detection
+﻿# Teacher-Anchored Differentiable Sequence--Ensemble Learning for Insider Threat Detection

 This repository is a compact research and reproducibility companion for a PhD study on insider threat detection in enterprise activity logs.
 It is deliberately separated from the full experimental workspace.